-Dewey Redman in featured in an excerpt from the award-winning 2001 documentary film "Dewey Time" directed by Daniel Berman. -It is the story of Dewey Redman, just a country boy from Texas trying to make it in the city.
+Dewey Redman is featured in an excerpt from the award-winning 2001 documentary film "Dewey Time" directed by Daniel Berman.
+It's the story of Dewey Redman, "just a country boy from Texas trying to make it in the city."

-As a young clarinetist from Fort Worth, Texas Dewey Redman joined his high school marching band an assembly which at the time also contained fell future jazz man Ornette Coleman.
+As a young clarinetist from Fort Worth, Texas Dewey Redman joined his high school marching band an assembly which at the time also contained future jazz legend Ornette Coleman.

-The product of a prominent musical family he was the nephew of big band arranger Don Redman and the father of saxophonist Joshua Redman.
+The product of a prominent musical family he was the nephew of big band arranger Don Redman.

 Redman moved to San Francisco in late 1959 embarking on an early collaboration with Donald Rafael Garrett and memorably with Ornette Coleman from 1968 to 1972.

 In 1971 he became a member of Keith Jarrett's "American Quartet" ending in 1976 with the formation of Redman's "Old and New Dreams" Quartet featuring Don Cherry, Charlie Haden, and Ed Blackwell.

 Dewey would continue to release LPs with the group for over a decade ending in 1987.

 Though first known as a free jazz proponent, Dewey Redman was equally at home performing in a varity of styles working as a soloist outside of his own endeavors with artists including guitarist Pat Metheny, and drummer Paul Motian.